TwilioDevEd/video-access-token-server-node/README.md

 # Video Quickstart for Node.js

-This application should give you a ready-made starting point for writing your own messaging apps with Twilio Video.
+This application should give you a ready-made starting point for writing your own video chatting apps with Twilio Video.
 Before we begin, we need to collect all the credentials we need to run the application:

 Credential | Description